rebokdev/Fenix/README.md

 the current version is 0.0.0

-Get version alpha from branch main, beta from branch beta and stable from branch stable.
+Get version alpha from branch main.

 Versions: